klemenjak/YoMoPie/README.md

 ### set_opmode

 **Description**: Sets the OPMODE.
-For more information to the OPMODE see section OPMODE.
+For more information see section OPMODE.

 **Parameters**: value - 8 bit of data representing the OPMODE